 - 2029-2030 at earliest Realistic station opening, if delivery funding is secured and construction proceeds without delays.

-The FOI response also reveals that the Ove Arup contract for writing the business case expired in October 2025 with no business case produced, and that SYMCA said in early 2026 it would need to recommission consultancy support because of changes to 'land use plans' and modelling requirements.
+The FOI response also reveals that the Ove Arup contract for support to develop the business case expired in October 2025, with no business case yet produced.
+Indeed, SYMCA said in early 2026 it would need to recommission consultancy support because of changes to 'land use plans' and modelling requirements.
 Two and a half years after £1m was approved to develop a business case, none has been written.
-That work has to start again.

 The transport case is still speculative - and green belt release is irreversible

 And once green belt is released, it is gone.
-You cannot un-release it if the station never comes.
-The land should not be released until the transport funding is guaranteed - not promised, not hoped for, not "in the pipeline."
+You cannot un-release it if a station and improved services never come.
+The land should not be released until all necessary transport funding is guaranteed - not promised, not hoped for, not "in the pipeline."
 Guaranteed.
 That is what the Golden Rules require.

 A single heavy rail service once an hour at Waverley is not - as Clive Betts made clear - adequate transport for the two major housing developments proposed for S13.
+Given performance on the line, it is doubtful it will even meet the needs of the Waverley development itself.
 What south-east Sheffield would need is something far more frequent, far more local, and far more connected: a tram-train.

 Sheffield already operates the only tram-train service in the UK - the purple line that runs between Sheffield city centre and Rotherham, using both tram tracks and ordinary railway lines.
-The proposal being discussed would extend a similar service through Waverley, Woodhouse, Beighton, Killamarsh and onwards towards Eckington and Chesterfield - along the Barrow Hill line, which has been freight-only since the Beeching cuts of the 1960s.
+Proposals have often been mentioned to extend a similar service through Waverley, Woodhouse, Beighton, Killamarsh and onwards towards Eckington and Chesterfield - along the Barrow Hill line, which has been freight-only since the Beeching cuts of the 1960s.

-The difference between a tram-train and the planned heavy rail station on the line to Lincoln is transformative.
+The difference between a tram-train and the planned heavy rail station tapping into existing services on the line to Lincoln could be transformative.
 A tram-train could run multiple times an hour, stopping locally, making it genuinely usable for everyday journeys - to work, to school, to the city centre.

 Betts told the Planning Inspectors that this is not a fantasy - the infrastructure is already there, and the technology exists: